-Coolkeeragh - Strabane 110 kV Uprate
+Coolkeeragh - Killymallaght - Strabane 110 kV Uprate

 The drivers for this project are security of supply and RES integration.
-As a result of increasing growth in renewable generation in the northwest of NI there will be a need to uprate the 110 kV circuit between Coolkeeragh and Strabane.
-Completion date: 2028
+As a result of increasing growth in renewable generation in the northwest of NI there will be a need to uprate the 110 kV circuits between Coolkeeragh, Killymallaght and Strabane.
+Previous estimated completion: 2028